metaplex-foundation/docs/docs/auction-house/faq.md

 ## Can the AuctionHouse change the sale price on my NFT
-Yes but only in a certain scenario.
+Yes, but only in a certain scenario.
 The following conditions are required in order for an Auction House to be able to use this feature:

 1. The AuctionHouse instance must have `Can Change Sale Price` set to `true`
-2. You as the NFT seller must list your NFT for sale at a price of 0.
+2. The NFT seller must list the NFT for sale at a price of 0.

 :::warning